dfandrich/testclutch-curl-web/README.md

 # Tokens

-GitHub requires an access token for Test Clutch to download GitHub Actions logs.
+GitHub requires an access token for Test Clutch to download GitHub Actions logs and to comment on pull requests.
 Create one by going to https://github.com/settings/tokens and choosing fine-grained tokens.
 Create a new token with these characteristics:

-  - Public repository access (no other special fine-grained access is needed)
+  * Resource owner (select curl)
+  * Only select repositories (selecting the source repository or repositories)
+  * "Metadata" repository permissions (read)
+  * "Pull requests" repository permissions (read and write)

 Copy the token contents from the web browser and store it in a file called `ghatoken` in a protected location on your local machine.
 Use the *Application